Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Confidence Level-Based Information Gap Decision Formulation

-As illustrated in Fig.~\ref{fig:asymmetric set}, the new uncertainty set covers the scenarios that are most likely to occur, which corresponds to the shortest confidence interval.
-This achieves the highest robustness with the least conservatism.
-Accordingly, the objective of IGDT is now to maximize $\alpha$ to allow the uncertainty set to capture as many of the probable uncertain scenarios as possible, significantly mitigating misalignment issues.
-The improved IGDT model can be transformed as follows:
+As illustrated in Fig.~\ref{fig:asymmetric_set}, the newly constructed uncertainty set captures the scenarios that are most probable, corresponding to the shortest confidence interval.
+This achieves the highest robustness with the least conservatism and mitigates the misalignment issue.
+Accordingly, the objective of IGDT shifts to maximizing $\alpha$, allowing the uncertainty set to cover as many probable scenarios as possible within the desired budget.
+The improved IGDT formulation can be expressed as:

 By analysing the formulation in Section \ref{Mathematical Formulation}, it is evident that the largest operational cost occurs when the electricity supply is at its peak, i.e., when renewable generation and load demands reach their bounds $\bm{\xi}^*(\alpha)=\overline{\bm{p}}^{L}(\alpha)-\underline{\bm{p}}^{PV}(\alpha)$ within the uncertainty sets.
-Consequently, the two-level optimization model can be simplified into a single level one.
-Additionally, in standard IGDT, the use of a single variable $\delta$ becomes less practical when multiple uncertain parameters are involved.
-For the proposed model, however, we utilize probability to describe multiple uncertainties collectively, portraying the risk-averse capability in a probabilistic manner.
+Consequently, the two-level optimization model can be simplified into a single level one if the relatively complete assumption holds.
+Additionally, in standard IGDT, a single variable $\delta$ becomes less practical when multiple types of uncertain parameters are involved.
+In contrast, the proposed model represents multiple uncertainties through their respective probability distributions.
+Although the sets are mapped from the same $\alpha$, each is linked to its own distribution, thereby achieving parameter decoupling compared to IGDT.